Full-time, Salaried Position

 - Sufficient education and training to demonstrate an ability or aptitude to perform the above and related duties.
-A bachelor degree in biology, marine biology, zoology, earth sciences, education, environmental science and/or related field.
+A bachelor degree in biology, marine biology, zoology, aquaculture, aquarium science, environmental science and/or related field.
 May substitute 6 years of experience.

 - Excellent oral and written communication, interpersonal and presentation skills.
-Previous experience with public speaking and/or teaching experience to a variety of groups of all sizes and age levels.
+Previous experience with volunteer coordination, public speaking and/or teaching experience to a variety of groups of all sizes and age levels is preferred.

 - Proficiency with computer systems and software including Microsoft Office Suite.